Power facilities are mission critical

 - Transformers: Outdoor transformers should be protected with heat detection and deluge sprinkler systems.
 Fires from oil-filled transformers if close to a building can spread to the building and cause additional damage beyond the initial fire.

-FIRE CODES & STANDARDS
+FIRE CODES & STANDARDS used for power facilities

 - NFPA 12: Standard on Carbon Dioxide Extinguishing Systems

-- NFPA 12a: Standard on Halon 1301 Fire Extinguishing Systems
+- NFPA 12A: Standard on Halon 1301 Fire Extinguishing Systems

 - NFPA 750: Standard on Water Mist Fire Protection Systems

-- NFPA 72: National Fire Alarm and Signaling Code
+- NFPA 72: National Fire Alarm and Signaling Code®

 - NFPA 10: Standard for Portable Fire Extinguishers